 Sphere 2 is the next generation of document camera software from Aver.
 It is recommended that you look over the Sphere 2 Handout and the provided videos below to see how it can be used.
 If you need to download Sphere 2 you will need to go to the CCPS Portal>Software Installation Center>Page 2 and select Sphere 2 and click Install.

 The document camera is often said to be the replacement for the overhead projector.
 While that is true in some respects there is so much more power to the device that needs to be discovered.
 The trick is to start small using the camera as a replacement for the way we did things in the past, but the goal is to find new ways to incorporate its use in the classroom.
 Below you will find ways to accomplish this task.

 A key to success is making sure the document camera is correctly connected to the computer via the USB cable that is provided in the original box.
-It is also important that you have installed the A+ Interactive software, Sphere 1 or Sphere 2 that may not have been in the box when originally purchased.
-The software links are above in the descriptions or below in the Equipment Needed list.
+It is also important that you have installed the Sphere 2 that may not have been in the box when originally purchased.
+The software installation information is above.

 If you have a new document camera model 300AFHD there is a small switch on the side of the document camera that is almost always set to the USB Flash Drive side coming out of the factory.
 That switch needs to be set to the PC CAM side before connecting the USB cable above.
 In fact install the Sphere software first if it is not already installed, put the switch in the PC CAM setting then connect the USB cable to your computer or docking station.
 Once connected the computer will finish installing the visualizer software then it will be ready for use.